 Economics is a general program, flexible enough to allow for a variety of student objectives.
 The Bachelor of Science and Bachelor of Arts degree is designed for those who plan to study economics at the graduate level, or to find jobs working as an economist or in closely related fields.
-Both programs have over 21 units of open electives.
+Both programs have 20 or more units of open electives.
 These elective units give students the flexibility to supplement the thinking skills developed in economics with technical skills developed in such fields as finance, marketing, and public relations.
 A bachelor degree in economics serves as an excellent springboard to an MBA or law degree.

 - Bachelor of Arts, Economics